SimoonDude/skelbiu/README.md

 # Skelbiu updater

-A simple js script which updates given adID's.
+A simple js script which updates given skelbiu adID's.
-**skelbiu.js** uses puppeteer while as **skelbiu-ajax.js** uses node-fetch to send a post request.

-skelbiu-ajax.js is the one that works.
+**skelbiu-ajax.js** uses node-fetch to send a post request using user-given cookies.
+It's the one that works.

 ## Make a .env file and include the following:
 ```